 One day during the fall of 2007, Benjamin Pontz walked into a closet-turned-lesson room at Hans Herr Elementary School, where Mr. Larry Royer, in his first year as director of the fourth grade band, talked him into playing the baritone horn.
 Over the subsequent nine years, Ben would spend hundreds of hours in every band L-S had, and, a year after graduating, he returned to the program as an instructor.
 Since 2019, Ben has served as the Pioneer Marching Band's assistant director.
 He also coordinates the student leadership program.

 Previously, Ben served as a music, marching, and student leadership instructor with the LSMB, working as a field technician throughout the season and instructing technique in visual and musical rehearsals.
 He has also worked extensively with the drum majors, and he helped to redesign and energize the LSMB's student leadership program.
 In addition, he is responsible for writing (and occasionally announcing) the program notes for the band's field shows.

 Ben graduated from L-S High School in 2016 after serving two years as drum major and president of the LSMB in its first two years as a member of the Lancaster County Marching Band Coalition.
-He was the lead conductor of the inaugural mass band finale in LCMBC's first season, and he coined his preferred acronym "LanCoMaBaCo" to refer to the coalition, which he strongly supports both in principle and in practice.
 In high school, Ben also played in concert band, jazz band, orchestra, and pit orchestra.